Davis Land

 Davis Land is the name of a phantom island that was believed to be located in the Pacific Ocean, near South America.
 It is named for the pirate Edward Davis, who supposedly sighted it in 1687.
 Never found again, it was also believed by William Dampier to possibly be the coast of Terra Australis Incognita.

 Discovery

 Davis Land in a 1750 map, in front of colonial Chile.

-It was sighted in 1687 by Edward Davis, a pirate who was carrying out raids on Spanish settlements along the coast of Mexico, Peru, and Chile, while he was sailing in the Pacific Ocean southwards from the Galapagos Islands towards Cape Horn.
+It was sighted in 1687 by Edward Davis, a pirate who was carrying out raids on Spanish settlements along the coast of Mexico, Peru, and Chile, while he was sailing in the Pacific Ocean southwards from the Galápagos Islands towards Cape Horn.
 He saw a low sandy island and in the distance, hills extending to the northeast.
 Davis made no attempt to investigate any further, more interested in continuing his voyage home.